 Throughout the years we have had over a dozen park managers serve us.
 Following the relinquishment, our first board was elected and took control in July 1980.
 We were incorporated December 3, 1980.
 The board operates with five members: President, Vice-President, Secretary, Treasurer, and a Director.
 They are elected at the annual meeting held on the first Saturday of March.
 Board Meetings are held once a month.
 The management takes direction from the Board.
 The Co-op is currently run by Pinnacle Community Association Management.

 What started out as a modest Holiday Inn park, then a KOA campground, has turned into a million dollar corporation.
 When we took the reins from the developer in July 1980, things started to happen.
-Our maintenance fees started at $31.00 a month and have risen to $195.00 but many, many improvements and additions have been made.
+Our monthly maintenance fees remain very competitive and many improvements and additions have been made.
 Today, SLRV encompasses 46 acres with 420 lots.
 Most of our shareholders came in to rent or visit family and fell in love with the serenity of the park.
 Of the 420 lots, our park now has 357 permanent units with 78 occupied year round.
 We hope this has been informative and you come to see our park soon!

 Compiled by Ken Fishleigh, with special thanks to Jim Anderson, Bonnie Milliken and Jean Wadsworth.